Algebraic characterisation of relatively hyperbolic special groups: Malnormal subgroups and relative hyperbolicity

 Let $t$ denote the terminus of $q$.
 By considering a path of minimal length in $X$ from $x$ to $t$, we find an $(x,t)$-diagram $s$ of length at most $\#V(X)$.
 Notice that $sq^{-1}$ belongs to $\mathcal{D}(X,x)$, and that conjugating $qFq^{-1}$ by $sq^{-1}$ gives $sFs^{-1}$.
 Thus, we have proved that any subgroup of $\mathcal{A}$ is conjugate to some $sFs^{-1}$ where $F \in \mathcal{F}$ and where $|s| \leq \# V(X)$.
 But $\mathcal{F}$ is finite and we have only finitely many choices for $s$.
 Consequently, $\mathcal{A}$ contains only finitely many conjugacy classes, which shows that $\mathcal{A}_0$ is indeed finite.

 Finally, we are ready to apply Theorem \ref{thm:specialrelhyp}.
 Suppose that $\mathbb{F}_2 \times \mathbb{Z}$ is not a subgroup of $G$.
 We know from the two previous claims that $\mathcal{A}_0$ is finite malnormal collection.
-Moreover, it is clear that any non cyclic abelian subgroup of $G$ must be included into a conjugated of some subgroup of $\mathcal{A}_0$, and it is a general fact that abelian subgroups are convex-cocompact in groups acting geometrically on CAT(0) cube complexes, see \cite{WoodhouseFlatTorus} (although an easy direct proof is possible here).
-So Theorem \ref{thm:specialrelhyp} applies, so that $G$ must be hyperbolic relatively to $\mathcal{A}_0$.
-Conversely, a group containing $\mathbb{F}_2 \times \mathbb{Z}$ as a subgroup cannot be hyperbolic relatively to abelian subgroups since a subgroup which splits as a direct product of two infinite groups must be included into a peripheral subgroup (see for instance \cite[Theorem 4.19]{OsinRelativeHyp}). \end{proof}
+Moreover, it is clear that any non cyclic abelian subgroup of $G$ must be included in a conjugate of some subgroup of $\mathcal{A}_0$, and it is a general fact that abelian subgroups are convex-cocompact in groups acting geometrically on CAT(0) cube complexes, see \cite{WoodhouseFlatTorus} (although an easy direct proof is possible here).
+So Theorem \ref{thm:specialrelhyp} applies, so that $G$ must be hyperbolic relative to $\mathcal{A}_0$.
+Conversely, a group containing $\mathbb{F}_2 \times \mathbb{Z}$ as a subgroup cannot be hyperbolic relative to abelian subgroups since a subgroup which splits as a direct product of two infinite groups must be included in a peripheral subgroup (see for instance \cite[Theorem 4.19]{OsinRelativeHyp}). \end{proof}